Sybsuper/SybSafetyFirst/README.md

 Make Minecraft, just a little harder...

 ## Features

+SybSafetyFirst is a Minecraft plugin that adds various modules to enhance the game's difficulty.
+The following modules are currently available:

 - **Fast Creepers**: Creepers move faster and can jump, making them more challenging to deal with.
 They also have a configurable fuse duration.
 - **Water Current**: Simulates a water current that pushes players in a specific direction, with configurable speed and direction change intervals.
 - **Intentional Game Design**: You'll figure this one out soon enough.
 - **No F3**: Disables the F3 debug screen, including the visibility of the player's current coordinates.
 - **Wildfire**: Fire spreads like wildfire.